Quasi-Random profinite groups: Product-free measure of abelian groups

 The proof for $\FF_p[[t]]$ is similar.
 The only difference is that all of the finite quotients of $\FF_p[[t]]$ are elementary $p$-groups.
 Hence when $p \equiv 1 \pmod{3}$, it is the third condition in Green-Ruza theorem that applies. \end{proof}

 \textit{Acknowledgments.} We have benefited from some notes on Terence Tao's weblog as well as Emmanuel Breuillard's lecture notes on ``Th\'{e}orie des groupes approximatifs".
 We wish to thank them for providing these notes online.
 For many fruitful discussions, we wish to thank Andrew Granville.
 The first author was supported in part by Facult\'{e} des \'{E}tudes Sup\'{e}rieures et Postdoctorales de l'Universit\'{e} de Montr\'{e}al. The second author would like to thank CRM in Montreal for the visit during which part of this joint work was done.
+We would also like to thank the referee for some useful suggestions.